Graphene-driven correlated electronic states in one dimensional defects within WS$_2$: Abstract

 \section{Abstract}

 Tomonaga-Luttinger liquid (TLL) behavior in one-dimensional systems has been predicted and shown to occur at semiconductor-to-metal transitions within two-dimensional materials.
-Reports of mirror twin boundaries (MTBs) hosting a Fermi liquid or a TLL have suggested a dependence on the underlying substrate, however, unveiling the physical details of electronic contributions from the substrate require cross-correlative investigation.
-Here, we study TLL formation in MTBs within defectively engineered WS$_2$ atop graphene, where band structure and the atomic environment is visualized with nano angle-resolved photoelectron spectroscopy, scanning tunneling microscopy and scanning tunneling spectroscopy, and non-contact atomic force microscopy.
-Correlations between the local density of states and electronic band dispersion elucidated the electron transfer from graphene into a TLL hosted by MTB defects.
-We find that MTB defects can be substantially charged at a local level, which drives a band gap shift by $\sim$0.5 eV.
+Reports of one-dimensional defects hosting a Fermi liquid or a TLL have suggested a dependence on the underlying substrate, however, unveiling the physical details of electronic contributions from the substrate require cross-correlative investigation.
+Here, we study TLL formation within defectively engineered WS$_2$ atop graphene, where band structure and the atomic environment is visualized with nano angle-resolved photoelectron spectroscopy, scanning tunneling microscopy and spectroscopy, and non-contact atomic force microscopy.
+Correlations between the local density of states and electronic band dispersion elucidated the electron transfer from graphene into a TLL hosted by one-dimensional metal (1DM) defects.
+It appears that the vertical heterostructure with graphene and the induced charge transfer from graphene into the 1DM is critical for the formation of a TLL.